TMairi/HexConv/README.md

 ## KNOWN ISSUES

 * There are issues in the ASCII conversion when handling NULL bytes (Caused by how BASH handles parameters as C-strings).
-* This script is currently only capable of handling 16-bit, 32-bit, 64-bit and 128-bit hexadecimal values for conversion into floating-point numbers.